knbz/security-advisor/custom.md

 # Custom
 {: #setup_custom}

 {{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or 3rd party services.
 You can create a direct connection from {{site.data.keyword.security-advisor_short}} to the other tool by adding the URL to your list of integrations.
-You can also integrate 3rd party findings to bring critical security events directly into a new card in the dashboard by using the APIs to configure APIs and key risk indicators (KRIs).
+You can also integrate 3rd party findings to bring critical security events directly into a new card in the dashboard by using the APIs to configure key risk indicators (KRIs).
 {: shortdesc}